Viborg, Denmark: Sports

 Since the 1990s, Viborg has had a reputation as one of Denmark's leading cities for sports.
-It started with handball, a popular sport in Denmark, when the women's handball team became one of best five clubs in Europe, and continued when both the men's handball team and the professional football team established themselves in their respective domestic leagues.
+It started with handball, a popular sport in Denmark, when the women's handball team Viborg HK became one of best five clubs in Europe, and continued when both the men's handball team and the professional football team established themselves in their respective domestic leagues.
 From 1998 to 2008, Viborg FF was a member of the Danish Superliga, reaching an all-time high by winning the Danish cup in 2000.

 Viborg hosts the annual Haervejsmarchen international two-day walking festival, which regularly attracts 8,000 participants, including many from outside Denmark.
 It includes marked routes of distances of up to 45 kilometres a day.
 The walk is affiliated to the IML Walking Association.